ibtisam-ammouri/Arabic_Diacritization/README.md

   ### Issues:
   - After inspecting the results, I realized that there is a problem in the way I created the labels.
-    In an attempt to reduce processing load, I removed the letters from the targets and kept the harakat only.
+    In an attempt to reduce processing load, I removed the letters from the targets and kept the harakat only using the script delete-letters-from-list.py.

     I handeled undiacritized words by replacing them with zeros (to preserve their position in the sentence), but I didn't do the same for individual undiacritized letters in otherwise diacritized words.